aoloe/scribus-manual-pdf-and-printing/NOTES.md

 ## avox on irc on fonts embedding

 9.2016: Scribus creates Type3 fonts for embedding which look heavier than properly subsetted or embedded fonts.

+## PDF Versions

+The most common PDF versions in use are 1.4, 1.5 and X/1-a.

+Depending on the device/printer you're targetting, you will choose a different version.
+Be aware, that the different versions also have different requirements and you have to fullfill some of them before being able to select that PDF version.

+You should also select the matching pdf version in the preflight verifier, so that you get meaningful warnings. and then squash all the warnings before producing the PDF.

+- If your targetting a print shop you should use the PDF version the print shop is expecting.
+If you don't know about such a requirement, you should target PDF 1.4 but avoid using transparencies and gradients.
+- If your targetting a home / office printer, you should use PDF 1.4.
+Transparencies and gradients are ok.
+- If you want to distribute the PDF on the web you should use PDF 1.4 and use the "size reduction script" to improve the internal structure of the PDF.

+Of course you have multiple targets, you can create multiple PDFs and use each one in the right context.